vishnummenon/storydiff/README.md

 # StoryDiff

 StoryDiff is a multi-source narrative variance analyzer.
-It ingests news articles from curated publishers, clusters them into time-aware topic groups using AI, computes narrative variance metrics per article, and serves the results through read-optimized APIs consumed by a Next.js web frontend.
+It continuously ingests live news articles from RSS feeds across major outlets, clusters them into time-aware topic groups using AI, computes narrative variance metrics per article, and serves the results through read-optimized APIs consumed by a Next.js web frontend.

 The core insight is that different outlets covering the same story frame it differently.
 StoryDiff surfaces those differences — measuring consensus distance, framing polarity, source diversity, and novel claims — so readers can see not just *what* is being reported, but *how* and *from what angle*.